-Water Environment Services (WES) is transitioning our stormwater management program from a regulatory driven approach to stormwater management and focusing on improving overall watershed health.
-This integrated watershed management approach is focused on four main watershed health components including:
+We've transitioned our stormwater management program from a regulatory-driven approach to stormwater management.
+Our focus is on improving overall watershed health.
+This integrated approach is focused on four main components:

 - Water Quality

 Promoting the function and/or restoration of functioning and healthy streams and riparian areas

 Maintaining viable aquatic insect and diverse fish and wildlife populations

 The RiverHealth Stewardship Program offers grants to support community groups, businesses, and property owners who want to improve the health of watersheds within the surface water areas served by Water Environment Services.
 See the Grant application and guide for forms and program details, including eligibility and project ideas.
 For questions, contact Gail Shaloum at 503-742-4597 or firstname.lastname@example.org.

 In FY 2021-22, RiverHealth grantees who undertook restoration work accomplished the following: